 Taxable spending accounts are easy to implement and are a win-win for employee and employer.

 Part of the application process involves figuring out how much coverage you’re going need.
-The reality is, most folks low-ball this amount and are underinsured.
+The reality is, most folks low-ball this amount and end up underinsured.

 How much life insurance do I need?

-It sure ain’t rocket science but it’s something you want to get right the first time…because, there is no second time.
+It sure ain’t rocket science but it’s something you want to get right the first time around.

-When you ask, “how much life insurance do I need?”, you’re really asking, “how much of my income do I need to replace for my family and for how long?“.
+The question “how much life insurance do I need?” really means how much of my income do I need to replace for my family and for how long?.

 Wow, I never thought about it that way...Now I want to make sure I get the right coverage so if God forbid, something happens to me, my family doesn't slip through the cracks!

 Yeah, I know! $250,000 may seem like a lot of money but when you think about how far that will take a family of four, it's sobering.
 Obviously, some insurance is better than none but for most people, term is very affordable so there's really no excuse!
 Let's check out some rates now...